emberjs/rfcs/text/0000-angle-bracket-invocation.md

 internal block.
 Since the `yield` keyword is not available in element position, a dedicated syntax is needed.

-> Open Question: Should classic components (`Ember.Component`) implicitly add
-> `...attributes` to the hidden wrapper element?
-If not, should it be an error
-> for developers to add `...attributes` to a classic component's template?
-Are
-> either of those approach going to create a migration/compatibility risk?
+Classic components (`Ember.Component`) will implicitly have an `...attributes` added to the end of the wrapper element (if `tagName` is not an empty string), after any attributes added by the component itself (using `attributeBindings`, `classNames` etc).
+This means that attributes provided by the caller will override (replace) those added by the component (except for `class`, which is merged).

 ### Block